 However, you won’t have historical data if you have just started your new business.
 Hence, you have to estimate your expenses based on how much revenue you are targeting for the next financial year and how much costs you will need to incur to generate the revenue.

 So, why do you need a business budget?
 Let’s understand its importance and see why you should have a small business budget.

 - Helps in business planning: Your business budget will help you in your business planning and streamline your business finances more effectively.

-- Helps in estimating profits or losses: It will also help you understand how much revenue you will generate and how much expenditures you have to make.
+- Helps in estimating profits or losses: It will also help you understand how much revenue you will generate and how many expenditures you have to make.
 Based on the predictions, you will know whether you will make a profit or loss in that financial year.

 - Effective decision-making: The budget will also serve your purpose of making better decisions as you will have an estimate of how much you will spend and earn, so you will be in a better place to make business decisions.

-- Raise funds: A substantial business budget will also help raise funds since you must show future financial roadmaps to potential investors.
+- Raise funds: A substantial business budget will also help raise funds, since you must show future financial roadmaps to potential investors.

 Hence, be it your business planning or raising funds, your business budget will gauge you a fair idea of the financial health of your business.

 Let’s understand the comprehensive guide on creating a budget in six simple steps.

 6 Steps to Creating a Powerful Budget for Small Businesses